 In the last week of April whole bunches of Shiraz were hand harvested, then gently crushed and naturally fermented in open fermenters for eight days, hand plunged twice a day, before careful basket pressing into some new but predominantly older French Oak Barriques to finish fermentation.
-After 18 months maturation and a racking in the same oak, we bottled our Lionheart with minimal winemaking artifact, to capture without filtration or fining, to capture the essence and purity of Carl’s vines.
+After 18 months maturation and a racking in the same oak, we bottled our Lionheart without filtration or fining, to capture the essence of the vineyard.
 Dandelion Vineyards Lionheart is ready to drink and will reward cellaring and decanting.

 Deeply and darkly yet vibrantly and brightly.
 There’s the hint of minimal filtering in the wine’s solution but otherwise this alluring red is the faultless hue of some kind of mad hero’s hedonism.

 Concrete and freshly shot game; the dark, dark chocolate that is unmistakably Barossa shiraz; and then as you smell the wine again and again come the deft combinations of fruit aromatics and very sparing oak bouquet: nutmeg, earthiness, white pepper freshly milled, cinnamon...